ohpyupi/study.security-plus/impl-security-systems.md

 2. Content inspection
 3. Malware inspection

+### Mobile Security Solution
+* Terms.
+  * Screen lock
+    * A user interface element controlling access to a mobile device after the device is switched on
+  * Sideloading
+    * Allows to install an application without using an official app store
+  * Jailbreaking
+    * Refers to removing software restrictions imposed by Apple on its iOS OS
+  * Containerization
+    * The isolation of corporate applications and data from other parts of the mobile device
+  * Storage segmentation
+    * Enables separate controls over the user and enterprise data
-### Mobile Device Deployment
+* Mobile Device Deployment
   * Policies
     * BYOD (Bring your own devices)
       * Needs a separate network for BYOD devices
     * CYOD (Choose your own devices)
       * Employees can choose and purchase a device from approved choices
     * COPE(Corporate-owned, Personally-enabled)
       * The most secure solution
       * Security features enabled
       * Cellular data, remote wipe, location tracking, MDM
     * VDI (Virtual Desktop Infrastructure)
       * A mobile device can act as a terminal for accessing data and applications hosted on a remote server

 ### Data Policy
 * Wiping, Disposing, Retention, Policy, and Storage